Multiple Operating Systems

 Try Compatibility Mode First

-Windows 7 has the ability to run in compatibility mode as far back as Windows 95, in 256 colours, 640 x 480 resolution and more.
+Windows 7 and newer has the ability to run in compatibility mode as far back as Windows 95, in 256 colours, 640 x 480 resolution and more.
 You might want to give this a try before attempting to create a dual-boot install.

 Don't Mix Windows Versions

 Installing a second version of Windows in the same partition will mix the contents of the two versions of Windows, possibly overwriting key files.

 Windows Vista and later have a very different way of handling many files than XP and earlier, including “user” folders such as My Documents.